PandiPanda69/edu-isen-tp-ap4/TP6-DFIR.md

 ## Packets 28 &rarr; 41 (45min)

 3. What is the packet 28 ?
 What is the reply to packet 28 ?
-4. What kind of information about the behavior of the sysadmin does this packet bring to you ?
+4. What kind of information about the behavior of the commercial does this packet bring to you ?
 5. What is the packet 33 ?
 What does it mean ?
 6. One of your colleague says the packet 36 is interesting.
 Why ?
 What is the response ?
 7. Recover the content of the reponse.
 What is it ?